matt139/nx-ngbs/notes/props-as-observables.md

 Angular encourages us to use RxJs.
 Let's treat our input as an observable stream and react accordingly.
 We can create a `ReplaySubject` from our props and use the TypeScript `set` operator to turn our input into a stream.
+Note that in TypeScript the use of `set` does not mandate the use of `get`.
+In this case, instead of using an intermediary value `_props` and reading from a method `get props`, we are piping values from `set` into readable stream `props$`

 ```typescript
 @Component({